NikkaLuna/ai-datalakehouse-bronze-etl/README.md

 ### Challenge & Resolution: Delta Lake Compatibility in AWS Glue

-> **"One of the most frustrating challenges I encountered was trying to use Delta Lake format in AWS Glue for my Bronze layer.
+**One of the most frustrating challenges I encountered was trying to use Delta Lake format in AWS Glue for my Bronze layer.
 Despite following the official documentation and configuring the necessary job parameters (e.g., `--additional-python-modules`, Delta extensions), I kept running into persistent path resolution errors like `IllegalArgumentException: Can not create a Path from an empty string`."**

 #### How I Overcame It

-> "After trying over a dozen variations, including Spark config changes and Glue version upgrades, I realized that full Delta Lake support wasn't production-ready in Glue without a complex setup.
+After trying over a dozen variations, including Spark config changes and Glue version upgrades, I realized that full Delta Lake support wasn't production-ready in Glue without a complex setup.

->
-> Rather than lose momentum, I pivoted to using **Parquet** --- a fully supported format --- and ensured schema evolution, catalog registration, and Athena queryability still worked end-to-end.
+Rather than lose momentum, I pivoted to using **Parquet** --- a fully supported format --- and ensured schema evolution, catalog registration, and Athena queryability still worked end-to-end.

->
-> This let me move forward with building the rest of the pipeline while still following best practices for analytical data formats."
+This let me move forward with building the rest of the pipeline while still following best practices for analytical data formats.

 #### What I Learned

-> "I learned to **balance ideal tech with practical delivery**.
-I now test compatibility early and prioritize **progress over perfection** when deadlines matter --- a mindset that serves me well in real-world data engineering work."
+I learned to **balance ideal tech with practical delivery**.
+I now test compatibility early and prioritize **progress over perfection** when deadlines matter --- a mindset that serves me well in real-world data engineering work.

 * * * * *